kn45/ml-flow/README.md

   Repeat all the procedure done to the traning set (using possible pickled modules) and apply model to generate submission file (predicting).

+## Utils

+- pros_name.py contains the common utils used in the project.